 All accommodations requests are submitted through SSD Online.
 There are two types of requests:

 - College Board accommodations: Students with College Board-approved accommodations receive scores that can be reported to colleges.
 Once approved for accommodations, a student remains approved for all College Board tests, with limited exceptions.

 - State-allowed accommodations (SAA): These are state-specific accommodations defined by the ODE.
 Students, schools, and the state receive scores.
 Please note scores aren’t valid for college admission or for Ohio remediation free scores.
 These accommodations apply to state testing only and must be requested for each state administration.

 Students who use accommodations for other state testing must still secure accommodations for the SAT through the SSD approval process.

-An on-demand training module for SSD coordinators.
-Use it to learn about types of accommodations, requesting accommodations, making SSD Online updates, and supports for English learners.
+This is an on-demand training module for SSD coordinators.
+They can use it to learn about types of accommodations, requesting accommodations, making SSD Online updates, and supports for English learners.

 Email SSD or call 855-373-6387.